-We'll even answer questions like, well, why are we even funding it on Kickstarter and where is it gonna be manufactured and who even helped us with that process.?
+Pat Flynn: We'll even answer questions like, well, why are we even funding it on Kickstarter and where is it gonna be manufactured and who even helped us with that process.
 Do we have any of that experience?
 The quick answer is no. Make sure you stick around and listen in on the entire process behind the SwitchPod right after the intro.
 Here we go.

-Announcer: Welcome to The Smart Passive Income Podcast, where it's all about working hard now so you can sit back and reap the benefits later!
-Now your host—he’s patient, except when it comes to getting food—Pat Flynn!
+Announcer: Welcome to The Smart Passive Income Podcast where it's all about working hard now so you can sit back and reap the benefits later.

 Caleb Wojcik: Yeah.
 It's great to be back.
 I think it's been maybe my third time, fourth time?
 I don't know.